Freight audit: Complexity of freight audit

-Freight Audit Process
+Freight audit process

 Inbound logistics details the freight audit process as follows:

 “To begin the auditing process, a freight bill payment company receives its clients' freight bills directly from carriers.
-When the bills are received, either via electronic data interchange (EDI) or manually, they are entered into the contractor's system, providing immediate visibility.
+When the bills are received, either via electronic data interchange or manually, they are entered into the contractor's system, providing immediate visibility.
 Once the bills are entered, they are audited for accuracy.
 Auditors verify the bills' validity, mileage, duplicate payments, accessorial charges, and use of correct tariffs.
 After auditing, the charges are coded and reconciled, and the bills are paid.”

-Some companies have adopted a process called self billing to pay freight bills.
-The customers calculate their freight cost themselves and instruct the freight forwarder to invoice using credit notes.
-This process transfers the responsibility to correct freight calculation from the customer to the forwarder.

 Models of freight audit

 There are 3 models of freight audit used today.
 The 3 models are listed as below.